BPScott/FancyDir/README.md

 ##Notes
 * Sometimes you don't want list the contents of a directory, in this case create a .htaccess file containing the line *Options -Indexes* and place it in the directory you don't want listed.
+* FancyDir uses the [Silk iconset](http://www.famfamfam.com/lab/icons/silk/) from famfamfam

+##License
+FancyDir is licensed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+Use and modify FancyDir as you see fit but please include a comment marking this as the original source.